Nick-tsoukas/musicbizqr/README.md

-# hit list
+# task list

- - [] add styles to date and time
+- [] need to change the design of create tour page and edit tour page

-    - [] calendar icon and time format
+- [] change font color on login and signup page

+- [] color button on all create edit pages

+- [] make the qr code larger in the create qr

+- [] add white border to form section

+- [] make width of all forms the same

+- [] make album page full screen minimum

-- [] add a wisiwig for the description
+- [] add charts and analytics for qr scans
-   - check it out

 import { ref, useRuntimeConfig } from '#imports' import { loadFull } from 'tsparticles'